-When you are charged with a crime it is extremely important that you move fast.
-The legal system is largely based on strict deadlines, and penalties for missing them.
-Penalties vary from fines, to bench warrants leading to your arrest, or even suspensions of your license simply for missing a deadline.
-For example, if you are charged with “Driving Under the Influence” (DUI) in Utah, you have 10 days to request a Driver’s License Division (DLD) hearing or your driver’s license is automatically suspended for 120 days (if your first offense).
-Most Utahns are not aware of this, and you might be surprised at how often a person’s drivers license is suspended simply because they failed to request a hearing within 10 days of the violation date.
-In some situations we are able to have your privilege re-instated, but it’s a very difficult process after the fact.
-This is easily avoided, do not allow this to happen!
+For example, if you are charged with “Driving Under the Influence” (DUI) in Utah, you have 10 days to request a Driver’s License Division (DLD) hearing or your driver’s license is automatically suspended for 120 days (first offense).
+Most Utahns are not aware of this, and you might be surprised at how often a person’s driver’s license is suspended simply because they failed to request a hearing within 10 days of the violation date.
+In some situations, we can have your driving privileges re-instated, but it’s a very difficult process after the fact.
+This is easily avoided, especially if you get a good criminal defense lawyer.